 Diamond clarity measures the incidence of natural inclusions or imperfections found in a stone.
 Ranging from Flawless (FL) all the way down to Included (I1, I2, I3).

-Clean Origin only sells diamonds above a SI2 rating.
-Sometimes jewelers use the term “eye clean” to describe a diamond’s absence of flaws.
-This just means that there are no visible blemishes to the naked eye.
+Clean Origin only sells diamonds above an SI2 rating.
+Although, sometimes jewelers use the term “eye clean” to describe a diamond’s apparent absence of flaws.
+This means that there are no visible blemishes to the naked eye.
+Going with an eye-clean diamond may help you afford a diamond of a higher carat weight because it brings down the price per carat without sacrificing much in the way of quality.

-The higher the clarity (flawless, internally flawless being the highest), the higher the diamond price will be.
+The higher the clarity (flawless, with internally flawless being the highest), the higher the diamond price.

-To Get the Best Diamond Prices, We Recommend These Guidelines:
+To Get the Best Diamond Prices, We Recommend These Guidelines for Your Calculations

-Under 1 carat, VS2 or SI1 will look “eye clean.”
-Over 1 carat, VS1 or VS2 will look “eye clean.”
+Anything smaller than a 1-carat diamond, VS2, or SI1 will look “eye clean.”
+Anything over a 1 carat diamond, VS1 or VS2 will look “eye clean.”

-Diamond prices will differ on the diamond price calculator depending on the shape.
-A 1 ct. round diamond will not cost the same as a 1 ct. emerald with the same cut, clarity, and color.
+Diamond pricing will differ on the diamond price calculator depending on the shape.
+A 1-carat diamond in a round cut will not cost the same as a 1 carat diamond in an emerald cut, even though they have the same cut, clarity, and color.

-Below we’ve compared the most popular diamond shapes, all at 1 carat with an H color grade or higher and clarity of VS2 or better to show you how the price will differ (as of 8/5/2020).
-Remember, only round diamonds are graded on their cut, all other fancy shapes do not have a cut grade.
+Below we’ve compared the most popular diamond shapes, all at 1 carat with an H color grade or higher, as well as a clarity of VS2 or better, to show you how the price will differ (as of 6/20/2022).
+Remember, only round diamonds are graded on their cut.
+All other fancy shapes do not have a cut grade.

 |Carat Weight||Diamond Shape||Price|

-The Rapaport Price List, or “Rap List” is used as part of the diamond price calculator for diamond dealers and buyers as a guideline when evaluating diamond prices and released weekly.
-The prices are listed in hundreds, but remember that this isn’t the final say in price.
+The Rapaport Price List, or “Rap List,” is used as part of the diamond price calculator for diamond dealers and buyers as a guideline when evaluating diamond prices.
+The list is released weekly, and has prices listed in hundreds.
+However, this isn’t the final say in price.
 This list is only for mined diamonds.

-If you’re spending more than $1,000 on a diamond, it should come with a diamond certification.
-Every Clean Origin loose diamond or engagement ring comes with a diamond certification, using the same scientific rigor applied to mined diamonds.
+If you’re spending more than $1,000 on a diamond, then it should come with a diamond certification.
+Indeed, every Clean Origin loose diamond or engagement ring comes with a diamond certification, using the same scientific rigor applied to mined diamonds.
+Without a doubt, this will give you confidence in the diamond pricing as you move along your buying journey.

 Why Buy a Certified Diamond?

-This certificate will give you peace of mind that the diamond you bought matches its displayed qualifications.
-Buying GIA-certified diamonds may give you peace of mind.
+When you buy a GIA-certified diamond, you will have peace of mind that the diamond you bought matches its displayed qualifications.

-The only difference between a mined and lab-grown diamond is its origin.
-A lab-created diamond is “grown” inside a lab that replicates the natural growing process.
+The only difference between a mined and lab grown diamond is its origin.
+A lab created diamond is “grown” inside a lab replicating the natural growing process.

 The trendy halo setting is perfect for anyone looking to make a statement.
 Halo settings are ideal if you’re looking to save on the center stone but still want that wow factor.